Bluetooth LE scanning module

 After the Bluetooth LE discovery module completes the peer discovery, the Bluetooth LE connection parameters module receives the

 ble_discovery_complete_eventand updates the Bluetooth connection interval.
+At this point, the scanning can be restarted.

 If the dongle supports Low Latency Packet Mode (